 Message from the Artist

-I am an American visual artist with a home studio on three acres in Greater Cincinnati in Northern Kentucky.
+I am an American visual artist with a home studio on three acres with two ponds in Northern Kentucky near Cincinnati.

 Caught in the whirlwind of modern life, the art of being still emerges as a precious gem, often overlooked amidst the clamor of streaming content.
 The demand for more immediacy and authenticity is ever-present even as we self-select filters to receive news and numb our own personalities and thoughts to fit the identities we’ve chosen.
 It is in only in a moment of stillness that accurate observations are made in real time.
 Turning off the deluge of inputs is the atmosphere our brains need to allow our own cross-pollination of ideas.